borglandlab/RunningWheel/WheelAnalysis_macOS.md

 3. [matlabengine](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
 4. [pyinstaller](https://pyinstaller.org/en/stable/installation.html)

 You will need to install these in your terminal window.
 You can open a terminal window by pressing on "cmd" + spacebar, which will cause the spotlight search to pop up.
-Type in "terminal" and press the "return" key or click on the first entry titled "terminal".
+Type in "terminal" and press the "return" key, or click on the first entry titled "terminal".

 To use pip, enter pip or pip3 (depending on which version you are using - pip3 for python3) followed by the module you are installing:
 ```{console}